So you have a garden, but now what do you do with it?

 Rooted in scientific and arts based Nature-Study and progressive education models, this guide is invaluable for anyone wanting to grow a thriving children’s gardening program.
 This book will inspire and equip you to sprout a happier healthier generation of children!

-Wings, Worms, and Wonder (the company & book) aspires to reconnect children with the natural world and help create future generations of happy, healthy, ecologically literate children who are invested in nature and have a desire to “grow their own.”
-I hope to reach as many students, teachers and parents as possible and bring nature into your classrooms and homes!
+Wings, Worms, and Wonder aspires to reconnect children with the natural world and help create future generations of happy, healthy, ecologically literate children who are invested in nature and have a desire to “grow their own.”
+Through my book, workshop, and garden consultation services, I hope to reach as many students, teachers and parents as possible and bring nature into your classroom and home!

 They liked it just as much as the children!